 Ben Lerner (2026)

-In regards to the relevance of contemporary writing Lerner sees the world as “unordered, [so] reality and fiction is the way we order it into configurations”, therefore, “the closer something is to reality, the more intense that imaginative redescription feels”.
+Regarding the relevance of contemporary writing, Lerner sees the world as “unordered, [so] reality and fiction is the way we order it into configurations”, therefore, “the closer something is to reality, the more intense that imaginative re-description feels”.

 But as the talk concluded, the announcement came: Lerner had to leave immediately to catch a flight.